xyczero/custom-swipelistview/README.md

-##Android-ListViewWithSwipe
+##Android-CustomSwipeListView

-Android-ListViewWithSwipe that inherited from Listview and BaseAdapter supports for swiping item from right or left .
+Android-CustomSwipeListView that inherited from Listview and BaseAdapter supports for swiping item from right or left .

 ##Feature